nvimdev/galaxyline.nvim/README.md

 - `highlight` can be used in two ways.
 The first is to pass three elements: the first element is `fg`, the second is `bg`, and the third is `gui`.
 The second method is to pass a highlight group as a string (such as `IncSearch`) that galaxyline will link to.

-- `separator` is a string.
-It is not just a separator.
+- `separator` is a string or table. notice that table type only work in mid section, It is not just a separator.
 Any statusline item can be defined here, like `%<`,`%{}`,`%n`, and so on.

 - `separator_highlight` same as highlight